hpzju/kb.knoconida.com/docs/L2-CS/FullStack/JavaScript/JavaScript.md

 - Namespace Scope:

   - Global Scope
+    - `'use strict';` at begining to put JS in strict mode.
     - variables declared outside any function, block, or module scope have global scope.
   - Block Scope
     - variable is defined inside a block `{}` using the let or const keywords
   - Function Scope
+    - `'use strict';` at start of function body to put function statements in strict mode
     - variables declared inside a function
   - Hoisting
     - no matter where functions/variables are declared, they are moved to the top of their scope regardless of weather they were globally scoped or locally.